-Our model has four components: (a) choosing strategies based on their VOC by trading off expected performance versus expected cost, (b) learning to predict the performance of strategies from features of individual problems, (c) learning separate predictive models of computational effort and reward, and (d) metacognitive exploration by Thompson sampling.
+Our model has four components: i) choosing strategies based on their VOC by trading off expected performance versus expected cost, ii) learning to predict the performance of strategies from features of individual problems, iii) learning separate predictive models of computational effort and reward, and iv) meta-cognitive exploration by Thompson sampling.
 To determine which components of our model are critical to its ability to choose strategies adaptively, we created additional models by removing each of the four components in turn.
 This resulted in five additional models: one rational metareasoning model without features, one rational metareasoning model without exploration, two models that choose strategies based on criteria other than the VOC, and one model that approximated the VOC directly without learning to predict execution time and reward separately.
-The last three models use the same reward functions as the three instantiations of each of the previous theories of strategy selection learning: reward only, reward rate, and reward minus time cost; although the first two models choose strategies based on a criterion other than the VOC, the last model learns a model-free approximation to the VOC without learning to predict either deliberation time or accuracy.
+The last three models use the same reward functions as the three instantiations of each of the previous theories of strategy selection learning: reward only, reward rate, and reward minus time cost; while the first two models choose strategies based on a criterion other than the VOC, the last model learns a model-free approximation to the VOC without learning to predict either deliberation time or accuracy.

-To evaluate these "lesioned" models, we simulated the sorting experiment according to each of them and measured how often the resulting strategy choices were adaptive (see Figure 4 in the online supplementary material).
-We found that the features and the VOCbased strategy selection mechanism were necessary to capture human performance.
-Exploration and learning separate predictive models for execution time and accuracy were not necessary to capture human performance in the sorting task, but they were necessary to capture human performance in the experiments simulated below; detailed statistical analyses are provided in the online supplementary material.
+To evaluate these "lesioned" models, we simulated the sorting experiment according to each of them and measured how often the resulting strategy choices were adaptive (see Supplementary Figure 4 in the Online Supplementary Material).
+We found that the features and the VOC-based strategy selection mechanism were necessary to capture human performance.
+Exploration and learning separate predictive models for execution time and accuracy were not necessary to capture human performance in the sorting task, but they were necessary to capture human performance in the experiments simulated below; detailed statistical analyses are provided in the Online Supplementary Material.